 Whisper of Shards is the engine that keeps the train going, granting Grenade energy upon shattering a Stasis crystal.
 Forming crystals is easy with Headstone weapons or through Touch of Winter Grenades.
 Making sure you destroy every Stasis crystal you see is paramount to keeping the Duskfield spam going.

 Despite saying this, Whisper of Chains also provides damage resistance when near a Stasis crystal, so timing is essential.
-Try to destroy Stasis crystals when you have gotten good use out of them as they can not only provide damage resistance but also deal solid AoE damage.
+Try to destroy Stasis crystals when you have gotten good use out of them, as they can not only provide damage resistance but also deal solid AoE damage.

 Overall, the aim is to lock down large groups of enemies and make them deal less damage while spamming Duskfields.
 This will help protect you and your Fireteam, regardless of difficulty.